Frequently Asked Questions

 Although we offer services for conditions ranging from anorexia, to bulimia to binge eating, we do not require any formal diagnosis.
 We also don't require a referral.
 If you feel food/body image issues are affecting your quality of life, we encourage you to reach out!

 Yes.
-We offer individual counseling and group support specifically for those struggling with over eating and/or binge eating.
+We offer individual and group support as well as workshops specifically for those struggling with over eating and/or binge eating.

-At Body Brave we do not focus on weight loss but rather, our goal is to help you develop a set of tools and skills to manage emotions and distressing behaviours, as well as approach your body and eating in a healthier, more accepting way.
+At Body Brave we do not focus on weight loss.
+Our goal is to help you develop a set of tools and skills to manage emotions and distressing behaviours, as well as approach your body and eating in a healthier, more accepting way.
 We also look at the underlying issues that might be driving the disordered eating or eating disorder.
 We are an anti-diet, body positive, size inclusive community.

 Many people are hesistant to join a support group for fear of being triggered or being different than everyone else.
 Although being triggered is always a possibility, groups are facilitated by a professional and a peer and we establish clear ground rules to keep individuals as safe and comfortable as possible.
 No one is medically forced to attend Body Brave sessions so you'll meet people who are usually quite motivated in their recovery.
 We see all ages, genders and body shapes and sizes at our groups.
 Contact us to find out which group might be best suited to our needs.